-Top 9 Causes of Allergies in Dogs
+The Top 9 Causes of Dog Allergies

 Similar to humans, a number of things can cause allergies for dogs.
 However, if you are aware of the common symptoms and take necessary precautions, you can drastically reduce the likelihood of your dog having a severe reaction.
 In saying that, the most common allergies for dogs are categorized in the nine following categories: